Consented/TOOL-Particle-Editor/README.md

 An example of particle.txt can be found in the repo (example.txt) with the additional code to call the functions.

 ### Executable
-An executable version of the game can be found at:
+An executable version of the tool can be found at:

 ### Cool Examples